-What does it mean to be a ‘Stream of Sanctuary’?
+What does it mean to receive a Sanctuary Award?

 Applying for the award

 Step 1 - Contact your local group ([email protected]) to pledge support and connect with their/your shared vision

 Step 2 – Pledge your organisation to work towards a culture of welcome by signing up to the CoS Charter and to the national newsletter

 Step 3 - Produce a plan (with support of local group) using the process of LEARN, EMBED, SHARE